 Yes, it is strongly encouraged.
 Power based training intensities for the classes are assigned and based on a field test, and without this information, the training intensities would be more random and based on perceived exertion.
 Improvement in the program is also quantified with this field test.
-The 300PRO indoor cycle is a unique training tool that requires a degree of orientation.
+The Kickr trainer is a unique training tool that require a degree of orientation.
 We want clients to maximize their experience, so this orientation and testing will prepare you to jump right into the classes.
 If you have had a recent power test elsewhere, we can use those results to populate the software and get you training right away.
 Contact C-Velo to assess your specific situation.

 Do I have to commit to a 4 week or 8 week training block?

 No. However, since this program is built on a model of progression, each workout builds on the previous.
 Maximum gains in fitness are achieved when the body is progressively overloaded in a systematic way.
 Random participation will produce random results.
 While our schedule provides you the flexibility to take classes as you want, it is optimal to try to commit to 2-3 training sessions per week on a consistent basis to maximize improvements.
 We recognize many are doing their own training and may just want an occasional interval session, so we have that flexibility, but the program is designed to be taken consistently.
 We always provide the ability for an interested client to come in and take a free class just to get a feel for the studio and classes, we just request coming 30 minutes prior for bike set up and brief orientation.
 If you plan to store your bike for the Kickr trainer at C-Velo, a seasonal or monthly commitment is required, and these programs will be available on a first come first serve basis due to limited storage availability.

 How do I know which classes to choose to schedule?